-Centers for Disease Control and Prevention (CDC).
+Centers for Disease Control and Prevention.
 The CDC is a vital partner to hospitals, patients and other health care providers in the prevention and monitoring of disease and emergency preparedness.
-Much of the research from CDC demonstrates the value of prevention activities in averting health care crises, resulting in savings to Medicare, Medicaid and other health care programs.
-The AHA supports additional funding for the CDC over last year's enacted level, in part to encourage CDC to rethink how best to prepare for, respond to, and recover from a national or worldwide emergency.
+Much of the research from CDC demonstrates the value of prevention activities in averting health care crises, resulting in savings to Medicare, Medicaid, and other health care programs.
+The AHA supports additional funding for the CDC over last year's enacted level.

 Social Determinants Accelerator Plans.
-The Consolidated Appropriations Act of 2021 provided \$3 million in funding for the CDC to create Social Determinants of Health Accelerator Plans, which will help state and local governments develop strategies to address the health and social needs of targeted populations.
-The AHA supports funding the program at \$153 million in FY 2023 to continue to expand SDOH efforts by funding another round of Accelerator Plans to states, tribes, territories and/or localities to develop or enhance existing plans and support sustained funding for program implementation, evaluation, research and data collection efforts.
+The Consolidated Appropriations Act of 2023 provided \$8 million in funding for the CDC to support Social Determinants of Health Accelerator Plans, which will help state and local governments develop strategies to address the health and social needs of targeted populations.
+The AHA supports funding the program at \$100 million in FY 2024 to continue to expand social determinant of health (SDOH) efforts by funding another round of Accelerator Plans to states, tribes, territories and/or localities to develop or enhance existing plans and support sustained funding for program implementation, evaluation, research and data collection efforts.